las-r/las-r/README.md

 I'm las_r and I make Stuff™, sometimes.

-I typically program in Python but I have experience in other language like Lua and Ruby along with other fields like web development.
+I typically program in Python but I have experience in other languages like Lua and Ruby along with other fields like web development.
 I can also work with embedded systems such as microcontrollers.

 ### Things I've Made
 - Pupil, an interpreted programming language.